Periodontal Maintenance Care

 - Fresher breath.
 Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene stemming from gum infection, results in bad breath.
 The routine removal of plaque, calculus and bacteria at our facility can noticeably improve halitosis and reduce infection.

 We recommend that periodontal maintenance be performed twice annually as a preventative measure, but should be completed every 3-4 months for periodontitis sufferers.
-It should be noted that gum disease cannot be completely reversed, but periodontal maintenance is one of the tools Dr. Chacker can use to effectively halt its progression.
+It should be noted that gum disease cannot be completely reversed, but periodontal maintenance is one of the tools Drs.
+Chacker and Georgiadis can use to effectively halt its progression.